 Dr Ignazio Maria Viola, Reader

 Dr Ignazio Maria Viola is Reader at the School of Engineering, University of Edinburgh, and Fellow of the Royal Institution of Naval Architects.
-His research in applied fluid dynamics focuses on those conditions where the forces on immersed bodies are governed by vortex flow.
 He has been awarded two Medals of Distinction and one Medal of Exceptional Merit by the Royal Institution of Naval Architects.
 He is Editor-in-Chief of the Journal of Sailing Technology of the Society of Naval Architects and Marine Engineers, a society of which he is member of the Council (governing body).
 He is also Editorial Board Member of 4 other journals: Ocean Eng, J Marit Eng, Int J Small Craft Tech, and J Mar Sc and Eng.
-He is the Edinburgh co-Director of the Centre for Doctoral Training (CDT) in Wind & Marine Energy Systems (EP/L016680/1) and co-investigator and Deputy Director of the new CDT in Wind & Marine Energy Systems & Structures (EP/S023801/1).
+He is the recipient of the ERC Consolidator Grant Dandidrone to explore the underlying unsteady aerodynamics of dandelion-inspired drones.
+He is the Prinipal Investigator of the EPSRC project Morphing Blades for Tidal Turbines (EP/V009443/1), the Edinburgh co-Director of the Centre for Doctoral Training (CDT) in Wind & Marine Energy Systems (EP/L016680/1) and Co-Investigator and Edinburgh Deputy Director of the new CDT in Wind & Marine Energy Systems & Structures (EP/S023801/1).

 Jean-Baptiste R G Souppez, PhD Student (part-time)